SuleymanDemirelKazakhstan/diploma-project-team-spirit/README.md

 ## User stories
 As a Website User, it's vital to see all actual products that are not selled to anyone yet.
-I want to see all products with necessary information and be able to buy
+I want to see all products with necessary information and be able to buy them.
-As a Admin, I want to be able to see new products and products categories as they are ordered so I can write content for the website.
+As an Admin, I want to be able to update my shop's catalogue, push products for auction and inform customers.

 ## Sitemap, Page descriptions